-Strap on your hiking shoes and take in that fresh air with our Canyoneers.
-For 47 years, these volunteer naturalists have offered free, guided hikes throughout the county.
-They're here to help you get to know San Diego County's wild spaces like no one else, whether you join a guided hike or hit the trails on your own time.
+Lace up your hiking shoes and take in that fresh air with our Canyoneers.
+For over 48 years, these volunteer naturalists have offered free, guided hikes throughout the county.
+They're here to help you get to know San Diego County's wild spaces like no one else, whether you join a guided hike (new dates will be announced in August 2022) or hit the trails on your own time.
 As always, learn how to be prepared and hike responsibly.

 If you would like to know if a hike is at capacity, select RSVP and look for a notification directly under the title of the hike.
 You will see the following notification: Sold Out! / ¡Agotado!
 This event has sold out. / Este evento esta agotado.
 If the hike is no longer available for registration.
 You can always check the hike at a later date to see if any capacity has opened.
 The Canyoneers program is made possible with support from dedicated volunteers and proud partner Subaru of America.

 Want to strike out on your own?
 Check out curated lists of our favorite trails and learn about the wildlife you can experience along the way.
 From paved walking paths to adrenaline-inducing climbs with epic views, the trail systems of southern California will not disappoint.
 To find out as soon as they're published, subscribe to our newsletter.

 Night hikes, evening strolls, and crepuscular critters.
 Beat the heat of the day with some of our Canyoneers’ favorite sunset trails and spots for starry night skies.
 Read more.